 If you find yourself being tailgated by another driver, respond responsibly.
 First, check your speed.
 If you are traveling too slow for the driving lane you are in, move your vehicle to the right lane or increase your speed to the legal speed limit.
 Next, let the vehicle who is following too closely pass you.
 Never confront or seek an altercation with a tailgating driver.
 This carries the risk that the situation could get worse.
 Once the tailgating driver has passed, do not tailgate them to get a closer look at the driver.
 Leave plenty of space between yourself and the vehicle and continue to follow the 3 second rule to maintain a safe distance.

 Following too closely can result in an accident.
 While sometimes referred to as “low-impact,” rear-impact collisions can cause life-long injuries.
 One such injury is whiplash, which occurs when the head is jerked backward and forward, resulting in soft tissue damage from sudden rear impact.
 Moreover, when hands, wrists, legs or knees impact the dashboard or steering wheel they may also become injured.
 Chest injuries can also occur if a driver forcefully hits the steering wheel, resulting in rib or internal organ damage.

 Wittmer & Linehan PLLC is committed to keeping Florida roadways safe.
 Drivers are obligated to follow the rules of the road to avoid inflicting harm or injury.
 Tailgating is dangerous and can cause rear-end collisions with devastating consequences, including serious injury or death.
-If you or a loved one are involved in a vehicle accident, contact Wittmer & Linehan to speak with our team of experienced attorneys.
+If you or a loved one are involved in a vehicle accident, contact Wittmer & Linehan at 941-263-8314 or fill out our online form to speak with our team of experienced attorneys.